The Oil and Gas Law Review: Russia

 Foreign arbitral awards are in principle recognised and enforceable in Russia under the 1958 New York Convention on the Recognition and Enforcement of Foreign Arbitral Awards, to which Russia is a party.
 In general, foreign arbitral awards are more enforceable internationally than court judgments rendered outside Russia as foreign judgments, as a rule, are enforceable under bilateral treaties only.

 Russia has entered into more than 80 bilateral treaties for the avoidance of double taxation.
-Russia is currently aiming at renegotiating a number of these treaties, including with Cyprus, Malta, Luxemburg and the Netherlands.
-The changes should provide for taxation of dividends and interest at source at the rate of 15 per cent.
+In 2020–2021, Russia has renegotiated BITs with Cyprus, Malta and Luxemburg and terminated the treaty with the Netherlands.
+The changes in the treaties generally provide for taxation of dividends and interest at source at the rate of 15 per cent.

 Russian law provides for both a licensing and a production sharing regime for the use of natural resources.